sodapopcan/haskell/README.md

 These are my scatter brain notes while I teach myself Haskell.
 I'm pinning this repo and updating every day I work on it to try and keep myself honest.

+I keep a log right in this README and also check the wiki for sources and notes on them.

 REPL
 ----